musculation

 • Side Plank: Strengthens the obliques and slims the waist.

-• Dorsal bridge: A complement for the posterior muscles.
+• Dorsal Bridge: A complement for the posterior muscles.

 How to integrate abs and core training into your program?